 A garden or front yard can be a blank canvas for some people.
 It’s an opportunity to create a landscape masterpiece!
 But keeping the natural surroundings intact can also mean uneven surfaces.
 Dorothy’s steps in her yard were a bit problematic for visitors, so the solution was a simple exterior handrail.
 Dorothy prides herself on being a very independent 73-year-old woman, so she loved how she was able to install her outdoor railing all on her own!
-She chose the C50 Surface Mount Railing, and it saved her time and energy because all the parts she needed to mount the railing were included!
+She chose the Classic Adjustable Simple Rail Handrail, and it saved her time and energy because all the parts she needed to mount the railing were included!
 Great job Dorothy, you inspire us to do even more DIY projects on our own!

 8. Long Handrail for Exterior Stairs